-- 1.32 The last water cycle study to be undertaken for the Suffolk Coastal District area was the Haven Gateway Water Cycle Study, with Stage 1 undertaken in 2008 and stage 2 in 2009.
+- 1.33 The last water cycle study to be undertaken for the Suffolk Coastal District area was the Haven Gateway Water Cycle Study, with Stage 1 undertaken in 2008 and stage 2 in 2009.
 This work concluded that there is a sustainable water supply to meet the demand of the currently adopted Suffolk Coastal District Local Plan, but highlighted that in terms of water quality, there were a number of waste water treatment works and associated infrastructure improvements required over the plan period.
-As part of this HRA, progress in terms of water infrastructure upgrades and a continued water supply for the new plan period will be checked. - 1.33 A Strategic Flood Risk Assessment (SFRA) has been undertaken to inform the emerging Local Plan and will be published alongside consultation on First Draft Local Plan.
-Further consideration will be given to the SFRA in undertaking subsequent stages of HRA after the consultation on the First Draft Local Plan.
+As part of this HRA, progress in terms of water infrastructure upgrades and a continued water supply for the new plan period are checked with the appropriate assessment section of this report.
+A new water cycle study for Suffolk Coastal District and Ipswich Borough has been prepared to inform the new Local Plans and its findings are discussed in the appropriate assessment. - 1.34 A Strategic Flood Risk Assessment (SFRA) has been undertaken to inform the Local Plan and was published alongside consultation on First Draft Local Plan.
+The appropriate assessment section of this report considered the content of the SFRA and any European site implications.